-Carpentry was Andrew Dowden's trade for twenty years; during research of Isle of Wight pottery - watching a bowl being thrown on a wheel - he was inspired to take up ceramics, now an absorbing pastime.
+Carpentry was Andrew Dowden's trade for twenty years; during research for a book on Isle of Wight pottery - watching a bowl being thrown on a wheel - he was inspired to take up ceramics, now an absorbing pastime.

 Andrew's work is more sculptural than functional - each piece being hand-thrown, hand-thrown and joined, or slab-built and joined.
 Hand-carving and textured surfaces are his main interest.
 Each piece, whether a standing form or wall-hanging plaque, is individually designed, with design, form and surface texture, being more important than any particular function.

 A red earthenware clay body is favoured, having a warmth and glow not readily found in other clay bodies - Andrew also uses a buff earthenware and, more recently, a black grogged clay body.
 A limited palette of slips and glazes allows the clay to become an integral part of the surface design.

 Andrew strives to achieve new design forms, with complementary surface textures and patterns.